open-mmlab/mmengine/docs/en/tutorials/optimization.md

 ### Update frequency

-mmengine supports two different frequencies of learning rate updates: epoch-based updates and iteration-based updates.
+MMEngine supports two different frequencies of learning rate updates: epoch-based updates and iteration-based updates.
 It can be switched by the `by_epoch` parameter in the scheduler.

 Update by epoch: